These Cadbury Egg Cookies are stuffed chocolate chip cookies with Cadbury mini eggs hidden in the middle. Serve them as an easy treat for Easter!

 Luckily the cookie dough freezes well, so you can store the extras in your freezer then bake as you crave them.

 However, if you want to cut this recipe in half, use 1 egg yolk for half an egg.
+Then you can serve them as dessert for your Easter dinner for two.

 More Cadbury Creme Egg Recipes